MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online/exchange-online-powershell-v2/app-only-auth-powershell-v2.md

 description: "Learn about using the Exchange Online V2 module in scripts and other long-running tasks."
 ---

-# App-only authentication in Exchange Online PowerShell (Preview)
+# Automating tasks in Exchange Online using PowerShell (Preview)

 > [!NOTE]
 > The features described in this topic are in Preview, are not available to everyone, and are subject to change.